Appdynamics/memcached-monitoring-extension/README.md

 ## Configuration ##

+###Note
+Please make sure to not use tab (\t) while editing yaml files.
+You may want to validate the yaml file using a yaml validator http://yamllint.com/

 1. Configure the memcached instances by editing the config.yaml file in `<MACHINE_AGENT_HOME>/monitors/MemcachedMonitor/`.
 Below is the format

   ```